jiashenyue/ca-poweroutage-likelihood-study/README.md

   - [Power outage events at the city (CDP) level](https://drive.google.com/drive/folders/1euIYXlou6gmibB6_ViDBpanbjQJPrvlc?usp=drive_link)
     - One CSV file contains all events at city (CDP) level for each county in California

+### Pending questions to answer

+- A number of cities were lost in data processing as some cities' name cannot be matched with any CDP names, thus cannot have the total housing unit number with it.
+- The number of power outage events that last at least 60 min is very small at the city (CDP) level.
+Not sure if it is related to the loss of city (CDP) level data mentioned above.
+  - In contrast, power outage events that last at least 60 min are much more common at the county level.
+Below is an example:
+    - Amador County has 41 county-level power outage events that are at least 60 min long from 2017 to 2020
+    - Amador County has 0 city (CDP)-level power outage events that are at least 60 min long from 2017 to 2020
+  - **This needs a more careful investigation**

+## Power outages caused by wildfires

+## Power outages caused by PSPS